Bank of England votes against another cash boost for now

 Central bankers hope their new Funding for Lending Scheme will get credit flowing to households and businesses, but it may take another few months for its effects to show through.

-The Bank will release the minutes of the latest meeting on November 21.
+The BoE will release the minutes of the latest meeting on November 21.

 (Editing by Hugh Lawson)